tmma2020/cs153-football-formation-id/README.md

    - Each formation folder should contain a subfolder for each video path.
 Each video path folder should contain the images for that play.
    - The images should be named `sideline_[video_path].png`, `endzone_[video_path].png`, and `tight_[video_path].png`.

-1a. **Sample data (Optional)**: The sample data is organized in the same format as above.
+1a. **Generate Sample data (Optional)**: The sample data is organized in the same format as above.
 The sample data is used to demonstrate functionality and is not a complete dataset.
 The sample data is located in the `sample_data/` folder.

+**Update References for Each Notebook as Needed**: The notebooks are set up to run on the sample data.
+If you want to run the notebooks on your own data, you will need to update the references in each notebook.
+The references are located at the top of each notebook.
+You will need to update the paths to point to your own data.

 2. **Run the field lines detection notebook**: The field lines detection notebook will detect the field lines and crop the field from the image.
 This is done using OpenCV and a custom algorithm to detect the yard lines.